 Required Canine Vaccines in Denver, Colorado

-If you reside in Colorado, rabies vaccine for dogs is a legal requirement for dogs 4 months and older.
+If you reside in Illinois, rabies vaccine for dogs is legally required for dogs that are 4 months old or more.

 Common Dog Vaccines Schedules

 Following a dog vaccination schedule ensures that immunization is built up in the dog and is maintained properly.
 Here are the dog vaccines schedule for the most commonly recommended canine vaccines: